alankis/paster/README.md

 # To do
 Short list of further tasks:
+- [ ] Fix strange margin issue on first line of higlighted code
 - [ ] Create project logo and favicon
 - [ ] Add 'New paste' button
 - [ ] Add some styling to 'New paste' and 'Save paste'